hastest/juliannma.com/pages/performances.md

   <div class='thirds_tile'>
     <h3><a href="/seas/">SEAS: Sustainable Environment through the Arts and Sciences</a></h3>
     <p>
-      Ma’s concert and music video project, <i>‘Sustainable Environment through the Arts and Sciences’</i>, is an original artistic effort to awaken our senses to the growing global issue of climate change.
+      Ma’s concert and music video project, <i>‘Sustainable Environment through the Arts and Sciences’</i>, is an original artistic initiative to awaken our senses to the growing global issue of climate change.
 Chosen and led by Ma, a team of environmentally-mindful artists strive to immerse audiences, through uniquely collaborative and interdisciplinary performances, in the story of human’s impact on nature.
     </p>
   </div>
   <!-- PEANUTS -->